codatio/codat-docs/blog/240314-removing-transfer-transaction-type-SFE.md

 ---
 On June 19, 2024 we will be removing the Transfer In and Transfer Out transaction type from the Sync for Expenses expense-transaction endpoint.

-After the change, you will need to use the [transfer-transaction - needs the full name of the endpoint please](link) endpoint to represent a transfer when syncing expenses.
+After the change, you will need to use the [transfer transaction](link) endpoint to represent a transfer when syncing expenses.
 This endpoint allows you to represent multicurrency and single-currency transfers.
 You can read more about multicurrency transfers in our [Expenses in foreign currency](https://docs.codat.io/expenses/fx-management#transfers) documentation.

 ## Action required